pmary/pmary.github.io/_posts/en/2026-04-28-the-programer-tombstone.markdown

 # The programmer's tombstone

-Around 1960, Howard Bromberg drove away from his office at RCA in a fit of frustration with the committee designing COBOL.
+Around 1960, Howard Bromberg drove away from his office at RCA (Radio Corporation of America) in a fit of frustration with the committee designing COBOL.
 The specification work was moving too slowly, and a tense Friday-afternoon phone call with the committee's chairman, Charles Phillips, had just ended badly.
 On the way home he spotted a monument shop off a freeway exit, pulled in, and bought a marble tombstone.
 He had the mason engrave a single word: COBOL.
 Then he and his neighbors packed it in a crate on the sidewalk, and Bromberg mailed it to Phillips at the Pentagon, collect.

 It was a joke.
 Sixty-six years later, the tombstone sits in the Computer History Museum.
 COBOL does not.
 Estimates of how much COBOL runs in production today vary widely, from around 250 billion lines (Open Mainframe Project) to over 800 billion (a 2024 Micro Focus survey of 1,100 engineers across 49 countries).
 Every serious count runs into the hundreds of billions.
 It ran the US unemployment claims systems that buckled in 2020.
 It runs most of global banking.